Rishavroy-2006/Rishavroy-2006/README.md

 ### 🎯 Goals:
 - 🏆 Build an amazing portfolio showcasing my projects.
-- 📚 Master multiple programming languages and dive into **game development**.
+- 📚 Master multiple programming languages and dive into **development**.
 - 🌟 Collaborate with like-minded devs and gamers.

 ---